Weight Loss Consultant | Camberley | Bagshot | Chobham2024-10-08T14:40:03+01:00

 How I Became A Mindful Eating Consultant: My Own Journey

 I’m slimmer now than I was in my twenties.
 In my twenties I wasn’t really into cooking and was pretty inactive.
 My heaviest weight (around 13 stone) was whilst I was at University, which included a year living abroad in Heidelberg, Germany.
 I’ve always been a fan of beer, Weight Loss Consultantand an average diet, combined with almost no exercise and regular drinking caused my weight to increase considerably.
 Today, nearly three decades later, I’m three stone lighter than I was in my twenties.
 I’ve never joined any weight loss club and never formally followed any specific diet plan, though as I was interested in diet and nutrition I would occasionally read some diet books that were lying around the house, such as Rosemary Conley’s diet and the ‘F’ Plan.
-Once I realised that I was getting too fat (a couple of comments from family members did help to spur me on!), I started to find ways to eat better and cut down on food and drink.
+Once I realised that I had become quite overweight (a couple of tactful comments from family members did help to spur me on!), I started to find ways to eat better and cut down on food and drink.
 It was general common sense stuff.
 I guess by then, I had a fairly good idea of the calorie content of foods, and was getting much more in tune with which foods kept me feeling fuller for longer and which foods didn’t.
-I embarked on ‘sensible eating’, which was really just putting more thought and effort into what and how much I ate.
+I embarked on ‘sensible eating’, which was really just putting more thought and effort into what and how much I ate- mindful eating.
 As my eating habits gradually changed, so did my weight.

 Leaving Behind The Strict Dieting Of My Teens